liflab/beepbeep-3-book/pre-markdown/core/README.md

 Intuitively, this processor performs the logical conjunction of all events received so far.
 This conjunction becomes false forever, as soon as a `false` event is received.

+## Trimming events {#trim}

+So far, all the processors we have studied are <!--\index{uniform processor} \textbf{uniform}-->**uniform**<!--/i-->: for each input event, they emit exactly one output event (or more precisely, for each input *front*, they emit exactly one output *front*).
+Not all processors need to be uniform; as a first example, let us have a look at the {@link jdc:ca.uqac.lif.cep.tmf.Trim Trim} processor.

+The purpose of <!--\index{Trim@\texttt{Trim}} \texttt{Trim}-->`Trim`<!--/i--> is simple: it discards a fixed number of events from the beginning of a stream.
+This number is specified by passing it to the processor's constructor.
+Consider for example the following code:

+{@snipm basic/TrimPull.java}{/}

+The `Trim` processor is connected to a source, and is instructed to trim 3 events from the beginning of the stream.
+Graphically, this is represented as follows:

+{@img doc-files/basic/TrimPull.png}{Pulling events from a `Trim` processor.}{.6}

+As one can see, the `Trim` processor is depicted as a box with a pair of scissors; the number of events to be trimmed is shown in a small box on one of the sides of the processor.
+Let us see what happens when we call `pull` on `Trim` six times.
+The first call to `pull` produces the following line:

+    The event is: 4

+This indeed corresponds to the *fourth* event in `source`'s list of events; the first three seem to have been cut off.
+But how can `trim` instruct `source` to start sending events at the fourth?
+Then answer is: it does not.
+There is no way for a processor upstream or downstream to "talk" to another and give it instructions to behave in a special way.
+What `trim` does is much easier: upon its first call to `pull`, it simply calls `pull` on its upstream processor four times, and discards the events returned by the first three calls.

+At this point, `pull` behaves like `Passthrough`: it lets all events out without modification.
+The rest of the program goes as follows:

+    The event is: 5
+    The event is: 6
+    The event is: 1
+    The event is: 2
+    The event is: 3

+Do not forget that a `QueueSource` loops through its list of events; this is why after reaching 6, it goes back to the beginning and outputs 1, 2 and 3.

+The `Trim` processor behaves in a similar way in push mode, such as in this example:

+{@snipm basic/TrimPush.java}{/}

+{@img doc-files/basic/TrimPush.png}{Pushing events into a `Trim` processor.}{.6}

+Here, we connect a `Trim` to a `Print` processor.
+The `for` loop pushes integers 0 to 5 into `trim`; however, the first three events are discarded, and do not reach `print`.
+It is only at the fourth event that a push on `trim` will result in a downstream push on `print`.
+Hence the output of the program is:

+    3,4,5,

+The `Trim` processor introduces an important point: from now on, the number of calls to `pull` or `push` is not necessarily equal across all processors of a chain.
+For example, in the last piece of code, we performed six `push` calls on `trim`, but `print` was pushed events only three times.

+Coupled with `Fork`, the `Trim` processor can be useful to create two copies of a stream, offset by a fixed number of events.
+This allows us to output events whose value depends on multiple input events of the same stream.
+The following example shows how a source of numbers is forked in two; one one of the copies, the first event is discarded.
+Both streams are then sent to a processor that performs an addition.

+{@img doc-files/basic/SumTwo.png}{Computing the sum of two successive events.}{.6}

+{@snipi basic/SumTwo.java}{/}

+On the first call on `pull`, the addition processor first calls `pull` on its first (top) input pipe, and receives from the source the number 1.
+The procesor then calls `pull` on its second (bottom) input pipe.
+Upon being pulled, the `Trim` processor calls `pull` on its input pipe *twice*: it discards the first event it receives from the fork (1), and returns the second (2).
+The first addition that is computed is hence 1+2=3, resulting in the output 3.

+From this point on, the top and the bottom pipe of the addition processor are always offset by one event.
+When the top pipe receives 2, the bottom pipe receives 3, and so on.
+The end result is that the output stream is made of the sum of each successive pair of events: 1+2, 2+3, 3+4, etc. This type of computation is called a <!--\index{sliding window} \textbf{sliding window}-->**sliding window**<!--/i-->.
+Indeed, we repeat the same operation (here, addition) to a list of two events that progressively moves down the stream.

+## Sliding windows {#windows}

+## Exercises {#ex-core}

+1. Using only the `Fork`, `Trim` and `ApplyFunction` processors, write a processor chain that computes the sum of all three successive events.
+(Hint: you will need two `Trim`s.)

 <!-- :wrap=soft: -->